Table of Contents

 A charitable trust or foundation is a legal entity which can be set up by anyone who has decided that they want to set aside some of their assets or income for charitable causes.
 It does not require a substantial sum of money to set up a trust.
 As a charitable trust is classified as a charity, it can receive money through tax-efficient giving methods – including Gift Aid, Payroll Giving, or Gifts of Shares.

-A trust is able to receive money through tax-efficient giving methods, including Gift Aid, Payroll Giving, or Gifts of Shares.
+A trust can receive money through tax-efficient giving methods, including Gift Aid, Payroll Giving, or Gifts of Shares.
 In addition, a trust will not pay Corporation Tax, Inheritance Tax, or tax on its investment income.

 Donating Land Or Property To Animal Charities